RSE-Sheffield/Code_cafe/First_steps_with_R/README.md

 An alternative way to think of a script is as a **permanent, repeatable, annotated, shareable, cross-platform archive**<sup>1</sup> of your analysis!
 Everything required to repeat your analysis is available in a single place.
 The only extra required ingredient is a computer.

 ## Summary of what you have learned in this session

+In this session you have

+* Installed R and RStudio on your own machine
+*

 ## Further reading and next steps